DormantLogician/chimera-cmake-template/README.md

 - Clang Tidy static analyzer for error checking at compile time.
 - Boost Test for creating test suites.
 - Google Benchmark for specifying performance requirements.
-- Valgrind and sanitizers for detecting security defects in tests at runtime.
+- Memory analyzers and sanitizers for detecting security defects in tests at runtime.
 - Templates for app, library, subsystem, and test targets.
 - Build types for profiling and test coverage.
-- CMake tasks for test coverage, valgrind/sanitzier with tests, and binary packaging.
+- CMake tasks for test coverage, memory analyzer/sanitziers with tests, and binary packaging.
+- GitHub actions workflow for continuous integration.

 ### Folders